-The City of Ann Arbor's fossil gas franchise with a subsidiary of DTE is set to expire in 2027; so the time is now to chart a future toward our A2ZERO goal of becoming carbon neutral by 2030 and heating our homes and businesses with safe, clean, healthy and reliable energy.
+The City of Ann Arbor's methane gas franchise with a subsidiary of DTE is set to expire in 2027; so the time is now to chart a future toward our A2ZERO goal of becoming carbon neutral by 2030 and heating our homes and businesses with safe, clean, healthy, and reliable energy.

-The Ann Arbor City Council is considering a resolution on March 20 calling on the City Administrator to begin negotiations with DTE, and potentially other interested providers, to facilitate a careful transition of heating services to renewable, sustainable and cleaner sources of energy.
+The Ann Arbor City Council passed a resolution on March 20, 2023 calling on the City Administrator to begin negotiations with DTE, and potentially other interested providers, to facilitate a careful transition of heating services to renewable, sustainable and cleaner sources of energy.

 We are taking this action because Ann Arbor residents are demanding energy that is affordable, clean, reliable, safe and healthy, and we need our utility providers to be aligned with that future.